CartoDB/academy/courses/01-beginners-course/lesson-1.md

 ## Making your First Map

-Welcome to ```CartoDB Academy```!
+Welcome to CartoDB Academy!
 In this first lesson of Course 1, we will walk you through some steps to make your first map.
 This is intended to be a quick overview to get to familiar with some of the basics of CartoDB.
 In subsequent lessons, we'll dive in to some more specifics of mapping with CartoDB.

 ### Making an Account
 Creating an account with CartoDB is quick and easy.
 You can head over to [our website,](https://cartodb.com/) and create a free account in just a few minutes.